Your application for a council home can also cover housing association or housing co-operative homes in the council's local area.

 - ask the council to review their decision

 - reapply when your circumstances have changed (for example if you have a history of rent arrears but you have since paid them off)

-- get the decision changed by judicial review (you will need help to do this).
+- get the decision changed by judicial review (you will need help to do this)

 An adviser can explain these options in more detail, and may be able to help you with any legal issues.
-Use our directory to find a housing adviser.